ironfugu/about-us/tech_1.md

   * If you're doing this in person, we'll walkthrough the code and feedback together
   * If you're remote, then we'll schedule a follow-up call to review it or do it in your next round of interviews

-This is all on the honor system but didn't need to tell you that ;)
+This is all on the honor system but we didn't need to tell you that ;)

 ### What are we testing?